OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 To enable reporting, use `--enableAlerting` flag.

-This will enable alerts for the following conditions:
+This will enable alerts for all the conditions listed above in the Alert Types section.
-1. No assertions created in the last 4 hours when there is chain activity (determined by checking for transactions in blocks)
-2. No assertions confirmed within the chain's confirmation period (determined by `confirmPeriodBlocks`)

 Additionally, you might also want to log these errors to Slack, for which you will need to configure, in the `.env` file: